Patoranking: Life and music career

-Upon his return to Nigeria, Okorie joined K-Solo's Igberaga Records in 2012, where he recorded "Iya Bisi", featuring Qdot and Kbaj.
-The Drumphase-produced song is a fusion of dancehall and "fuji".
-Patoranking told Entertainment Express that Qdot and Kbaj helped compose the song by sharing ideas with him.
-Other singles recorded with K-Solo's label included Tonight, Park Well, and So Nice.

-Speaking on the origin of his name in a 2012 interview with Entertainment Express, Patrick said his stage name was given to him by a Jamaican artist whom he met at Alpha Beach in Lagos.
-Patoranking has cited Buju Banton, Bob Marley, Fela Kuti, Lucky Dube, Chaka Demus, Majek Fashek, Blackky, Blackface, Tuface and Marvelous Benjy as his key musical influences.
-In the aforementioned interview with Entertainment Express, he described his music as a morally inclined variation of dancehall and said it references socio-political issues.
+Patoranking joined K-Solo's Igberaga Records in 2012 upon returning to Nigeria.
+That same year, he recorded the Drumphase-produced track "Iya Bisi", which features vocals by Qdot and Kbaj.
+Patoranking told Entertainment Express that Qdot and Kbaj helped compose "Iya Bisi" by sharing ideas with him.
+Other songs the singer recorded with Igberaga Records include "Tonight", "Park Well", and "So Nice".
+Patoranking told Entertainment Express that his stage name was given to him by a Jamaican artist whom he met at Alpha Beach in Lagos.
+He has cited Buju Banton, Bob Marley, Fela Kuti, Lucky Dube, Chaka Demus, Majek Fashek, Blackky, Blackface, Tuface, and Marvelous Benjy as his key musical influences.
+Patoranking has described his music as a morally inclined variation of dancehall, and said it references socio-political issues.

-It was not until 12 September 2013, that Okorie's life changed with the release of the audio and video for "Alubarika".
-The song literally translates to "God's Blessings" and features vocals from Timaya.
-The music video for "Alubarika" was shot by AJE Films and ran for 4 minutes and 16 seconds.
-According to an article posted by Victor Akande of The Nation, Patoranking described the song as a summary of his life as a musician and said it opened doors for him in terms of building a fan base and working with established musicians.
+On 12 September 2013, Patoranking released the Timaya-assisted single "Alubarika", which translates to "God's Blessings".
+The singer described the song as a summary of his life, and said it opened doors for him in terms of building a fanbase and working with established acts.
+The music video for "Alubarika" was filmed by AJE Filmworks and ran for 4 minutes and 16 seconds.